 The Board of Directors will take all necessary efforts to ensure lottery procedures are fairly executed.
 Lottery spaces are pulled in order of grade level by the designated lottery official (appointed by the Head of School).
 Separate lotteries shall be conducted for each grade in which there are fewer vacancies than pupils interested in attending.
 There is no weighted priority assigned to the preference categories; rather, within each grade level, students will be drawn from pools beginning with all applicants who qualify for the first preference category, and shall continue with that preference category until all vacancies within that grade level have been filled.
-If there are more students in a preference category than there are spaces available, a random drawing will be held from within that preference category until all available spaces are filled.
+If there are more students in a preference category until all available spaces are filled.
 If all students from the preference category have been selected and there are remaining spaces available in that grade level, students from the second preference category will be drawn in the lottery, and the drawing shall continue until all spaces are filled and preference categories are exhausted in the order provided above.